bohnacker/Treemap.js/README.md

 **This is work in process!**

-I decided to puplish it here as a seperate library to have it as a pure, independent, tiny and single-purpose class.
+I decided to publish it here as a seperate library to have it as a pure, independent, tiny and single-purpose class.
 It might be the right thing for you, if you want to generate and draw a treemap without having all the great but distractive stuff in big libraries like D3.js.

 ## Reference